 Once you beat the Poptropolis Games, the ground will begin to shake.
 An ancient warrior, a past winner of the Games, will come in.
 He will call you a fraud and challenge you to a wrestling match.

 You can either accept or decline.
 If you accept, here’s what to do:

 There are three different tiles.
 Each tile is a different shape.
 The tiles will change from one to another on the Ancient Warrior’s side until it randomly pics a certain tile.
 All you have to do is pick the tile that matches the shape of the one on the Ancient Warrior’s side.
 If you pick the right one, you’ll counter the Ancient Warrior’s move and win the round.
-Win more rounds than the Ancient Warrior, and you’ll beat him!
+Win more rounds than the Ancient Warrior to beat him.

-Once you beat him, he will tell you that you are truly the champion of Poptropica.
-He will fade away.
-You will receive the Ancient Warrior Outfit as your prize.
+Once you beat him, he will tell you that you are truly the champion of Poptropica, and you’ll receive the Ancient Warrior Outfit as your prize.
 Congratulations!
 You’ve now beaten the Bonus Quest!

 Looking for more walkthroughs?
 Check out our Island Help page! :)